Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 “I had never heard the story of King Nuada before.
 Then I read the story.
 Wow!
 What a yarn!
 Nuada Of The Silver Arm is one of my favourite stories.
 As one of the Tuatha Dé Danann you had to be whole and physically perfect to hold the kingship.
 Nuada lost an arm in the first battle of Moy Tura and so he lost his kingship.
 He went into the other world, to middle earth, fought through trials and tribulations until Dıan Cécht made a silver arm for Nuada and he was restored to the kingship for another twenty years.
 But the moral of the story to me was that, no matter what happens, get up again and fight back.
 No matter how bad the situation you are in, you get back up and fight again.
 Do not let people isolate you.
 Get up and fight again.
 It was very inspiring!”

-(Painting My Community/An Pobal A Phéınteáıl)
+(Painting My Community/An Pobal A Phéınteáıl – English-language version available for free)

 Gerard started incorporating Fitzpatrick’s imagery into the art he was producing in prison:

-“I traced one of Jim Fitzpatrick’s pictures of the Fır Bolg [Bres The Beautiful] before they went into battle with the Tuatha Dé Danann from The Book Of Conquests.
-It’s a close-up profile of a warrior going into battle with a line of warriors behind him with spears pointing up into the sky.
+“I traced one of Jim Fitzpatrick’s pictures of the Fır Bolg before they went into battle with the Tuatha Dé Danann from The Book Of Conquests.
+It’s a close-up profile of a warrior [Bres The Beautiful] going into battle with a line of warriors behind him with spears pointing up into the sky.
 I liked the detail and traced it with the intention of painting it for someone and sending it out of jail but then the Great Escape happened.
 All art and craft materials were confiscated.
 Lock-down.”

-Tracing of a serpent from The Book Of Conquests, later used in the 1996 Moy Tura and 2008-2010 (Whiterock) Nuada.
+Gerard’s tracing of a serpent from The Book Of Conquests was later used in the 1996 Moy Tura mural and the 2008-2010 (Whiterock) Nuada mural (both included below).

 ‘The Dream Of Nuada’ “on white artistic cardboard … It took me about two months to do that.”